MFMokbel/Crawlector/README.md

 **Note-3**: Version 2.0 (Photoid Build:180923), a milestone release, has been released on September 18, 2023.

-**Note-4**: Version 2.1 (Universe-647 Build:03102), has been released on October 03, 2023.
+**Note-4**: Version 2.1 (Universe-647 Build:031023), has been released on October 03, 2023.
 A major addition is the Slack Alert Notification feature.

+**Note-5**: Version 2.2 (Hallstatt Build:051123), has been released on November 05, 2023.
+A major addition is the Slack Remote Control feature.

 # Features